fenbf/cpp17features/readme.md

 | GCC: 6.0 | Clang: 2.5 | MSVC: 15.0 preview 5|
 |---------:|------------|------------|

-Self expansionary.
-But basically it allows to just have the condition without passing the message, version with the message will also be available.
+Self explanatory.
+Basically, it allows to just have the condition without passing the message, version with the message will also be available.
 It will be compatible with other asserts like `BOOST_STATIC_ASSERT` (that didn't take any message from the start).

 ###typename in a template template parameter